Control your room heating and costs

 Your home is your most important environment – this is the place where you eat, sleep, relax and raise your children.
 In regards to it, it is a little miracle if you would like to have a real room comfort without a constant adjusting of your thermostats.
 This could result in undesirable room heating and unnecessary energy costs.

 It is important that your radiator thermostat is free to measure the real temperature in the room.
-Here we have compiled 10 top tips to help you to get the biggest efficiency out of your home thermostat.
+Here we have compiled top ten tips to help you to get the biggest efficiency out of your home thermostat.

-Tip #3: Don’t cover your thermostat
+Tip #3: Don’t cover or block your thermostat

 Never cover or block your thermostat with items that may disrupt an accurate room temperature reading.
 These items may include clothes, curtains or furniture placed either over or in front of the thermostat.